Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / Make the Print Screen key always open Windows’ Snipping Tool
+You are here: Home / Computer Tips / How (and why) to make the Print Screen key always open the Snipping Tool on Windows

-Make the Print Screen key always open Windows’ Snipping Tool
+How (and why) to make the Print Screen key always open the Snipping Tool on Windows

 If you’re a Windows user you probably know you can press either the Print Screen key or the PrtScn key (whichever spelling your keyboard uses) to immediately capture the contents of the entire screen as a screenshot.